joeltanig77/Spots-App/README.md

 ## Installation

-Use the git clone link on GitHub to download and run the app from an android or an IOS emulator.
+Use the git clone link on GitHub to download and run the app from an Android or an IOS emulator.

 ## Example